Yves Michaud (politician): The Michaud Affair

 In December 2000 Yves Michaud announced that he would seek the Parti Québécois nomination for a by-election in the district of Mercier.
 However, his candidacy was plagued with controversy, after he made sensitive comments about the Jewish community in a radio interview.

 One recollection of his comments, amongst other things, was that he stated that the Jewish people had suffered, but that other peoples had also endured great tragedies. ("The Jews weren't the only people to have suffered.")
-However, as the affair went along, due notably to Michaud's open defence of Quebecker nationalism, he was increasingly portrayed by some as an anti-semite and denier of the Shoah, which he has always categorically said he was not.
+However, as the affair went along, due notably to Michaud's open defence of Quebecker nationalism, he was increasingly portrayed by some as an anti-semite and denier of the Shoah, which he always categorically said he was not.

 It culminated in a motion of censure from the National Assembly of Quebec.
 Lucien Bouchard is also said to have been influenced by the weight of the affair (which received extremely negative coverage in the international press) to resign as Premier of Quebec in 2001 (although he did not admit it).
-Michaud still fights to this day for recognition of the motion of censure as an "anti-democratic mistake".
+Michaud fought to the end for recognition of the motion of censure as an "anti-democratic mistake".

 Also, Bouchard announced that he would block Michaud's candidacy.
 Claudel Toussaint received the nomination.
 Michaud's faction ran its own candidate: Paul Cliche.
 Both sovereigntist candidates lost the by-election against Liberal nominee Nathalie Rochefort.